dime-worldbank/iehfc/paper/paper.md

 ### Statement of Need

 Whether working with primary survey data or secondary datasets, researchers frequently encounter quality issues such as duplicate identifiers, missing values, inconsistent coding, and suspicious data patterns.
-These issues—if undetected—can undermine data integrity, which in turn affects the quality and validity of the research.
-Identifying problems in real time, or soon after data acquisition, dramatically improves the likelihood of diagnosing and correcting root causes such as programming errors, enumerator behavior, or integration mismatches.
+If left undetected, these issues can undermine data integrity, ultimately affecting the quality, validity, and credibility of research outputs.
+Identifying problems in real time—or soon after data acquisition—dramatically improves the ability to diagnose and correct root causes such as programming errors, enumerator behavior, or data integration mismatches.

-Despite their importance, real-time data quality checks are often deprioritized during fieldwork or data collection, especially given the time constraints and technical effort required to build custom scripts.
-A [2023 needs assessment survey](https://github.com/dime-worldbank/iesurveykit/tree/main/iehfc-needs-survey) conducted by DIME Analytics found that over 90% of researchers had experience conducting or reviewing HFCs, yet most relied on manually developed workflows in R or Stata.
-Key pain points included:
+Despite the importance of real-time data quality checks, they are often deprioritized during fieldwork or data onboarding, especially given the time constraints and technical effort required to build customized scripts.
+In 2023, DIME Analytics conducted a [Needs Assessment Survey](https://github.com/dime-worldbank/iesurveykit/tree/main/iehfc-needs-survey) to better understand the barriers researchers face in implementing high-frequency checks.
+The majority of respondents reported relying on custom scripts developed in Stata or R, rather than using existing tools.

+The survey also revealed several recurring challenges in running high-frequency checks, including:

 - Lack of accessible, open-source tools;
 - High setup costs for each project;
 - Limited user interfaces for collaboration and reporting; and
 - Inadequate customization options for diverse research contexts.

 IEHFC was designed to fill these gaps.
 Built in R with a Shiny interface, it addresses five core needs identified in our research:

 1. **Accessibility** – free, open-source, and usable without advanced coding;
-2. **Functionality** – includes the full recommended set of HFCs, from duplicates to enumerator and admin unit tracking;
+2. **Functionality** – includes the full recommended set of basic HFCs, from duplicates to enumerator and admin unit tracking;
 3. **Customizability** – users can configure variables, thresholds, and methods to fit their context;
 4. **Replicability** – parameter files and code templates make it easy to repeat checks across survey rounds or datasets;
 5. **Shareability** – intuitive outputs can be shared across global research teams.